You have no items in your shopping cart.

 Diamonds are classic, sophisticated and timeless.
-Even so, shopping for a diamond is a very different experience than shopping for clothes or cell phones, because a diamond is valued based on four characteristics: cut, clarity, colour and carat.
-These are often referred to as the 4 Cs.
+They are a rare byproduct of nature formed billions of years ago.
+Shopping for a diamond is a very different experience than shopping for clothes or cell phones or even other luxury products.
+Due to its rarity, its value is based on four characteristics: cut, clarity, colour and carat.
+These are often referred to as the 4 C’s.
 Let’s examine each one of these in greater detail.

 Diamond Cut Classifications

-A rare cut, these diamonds will reflect almost all of the light that enters the diamond, thereby producing maximum brilliance.
+Ideal Cut is a rare cut that will reflect almost all of the light that enters the diamond, thereby producing maximum brilliance.
 This cut represents the top 3% of diamond quality based on cut.

 Very Good Cut:

-This cut is much less expensive than a Very Good Cut.
-A Good Cut reflects most light that enters.
+Good cut is much less expensive than a Very Good Cut.
+It reflects most light that enters.
 This cut represents the top 25% of diamond quality based on cut.